Morton County sheriff defends tactics against pipeline protesters

 The Standing Rock Sioux tribe, along with climate activists, have been protesting the $3.8 billion project, saying it could contaminate the water supply.

 "We really just need to get to a point where that easement decision is made.
 One way or the other.
 I don't care which way it is.
-We'll enforce it," Kirchmeier said.
+We'll enforce it," Kirchmeier said from a county law enforcement center in Mandan, N.D.

-Protests have been largely peaceful, but there have been a number of violent clashes, the most recent on Nov.
-20, when police responded to hundreds of protesters amassing on a barricaded bridge with water hoses, despite freezing temperatures.
+State law enforcement officials have pointed out that most protesters are peaceful, but it only takes a few acting more aggressively to raise tensions.

+Police have blocked Highway 1806 at Backwater Bridge, just north of the Oceti Sakowin camp, since Oct.
+27, when protesters burned several vehicles on that structure.
+The bridge separates the camp from where Energy Transfer workers had been building the pipeline up to the edge of the river.

 "All the individuals who were there were warned.
 Warned to back up.
 Warned to get out of the way over and over again.
 It was a very simple solution: all you had to do was back up and you wouldn't get wet," he said.